-The EDO-2 zone sets forth numerous regulations that are unique to the redevelopment area.
+The EDO-1 zone sets forth numerous regulations that are unique to the redevelopment of the former municipal complex.
 Section III.B.
-Other Regulations A. provides for the use of individual septic systems in the redevelopment area.
+Other Regulations A. provides for the joint use of the existing common septic system that serves the municipal complex and a new common septic system should one need to replace the existing system.

 Section III.B.
-Other Regulations B. incorporates the architectural standards that are provided in § 65-15 A. through § 65-15 T. of the Township Code.
+Other Regulations B. incorporates the architectural standards that are provided in \S 65-15 A. through \S 65-15 T. of the Township Code.

 The location of parking lots is provided in Section III.B.
 Other Regulations C., and shared parking is encouraged under Section III.B.
-Other Regulations D. Section III.B.
-Other Regulations E. provides flexibility for providing on-street parking when it can be demonstrated that it is impractical to provide onsite parking.
+Other Regulations D. Regulations for cross-access easements to facilitate the connection of rear parking lots are provided in Section III.B.
+Other Regulations E. The sharing common parking lots, including use, ownership and costs for maintenance, repair and snow plowing, is addressed in Section III.B.
+Other Regulations F.

 Section III.B.
-Other Regulations F. permits the Mansfield Township Planning Board to hear and make decisions on applications that include bulk variances and design exceptions for proposed development in the redevelopment area.
+Other Regulations G. permits the Mansfield Township Planning Board to hear and make decisions on applications that include bulk variances and design exceptions for proposed development in the redevelopment area.

 Section III.B.
-Other Regulations G. incorporate all provisions of the Township Code unless otherwise indicated in the redevelopment plan.
+Other Regulations H. incorporate all provisions of the Township Code unless otherwise indicated in the redevelopment plan.

 Tax abatement is addressed in Section III.B.
-Other Regulations H.
+Other Regulations I.